The Bankrate promise

 How to reduce the risk to your home in a fire-prone area

-- Installing a Class A-rated fire-resistant roof: These types of roofs could help with mitigating fire damage to your home.
+- Installing a fire-resistant roof: Fire-resistant roofs could help with mitigating fire damage to your home.
 Materials that typically qualify for Class A roof coverings include concrete or clay tiles, fiberglass asphalt shingles or metal roofs.

 - Retrofit your home: CalFire, California’s Department of Forestry and Fire Protection, has a list of ways you can retrofit your home to protect against wildfire.
-Vents, windows, walls and even rain gutters and fences could use some attention to help reduce damage from wildfires.
+You may be able to retrofit vents, windows, walls and even rain gutters and fences to reduce your fire exposure risk.

 - Create a defensible area around your home: The key to this strategy is to remove any vegetation that might be flammable away from your home.
-This could include clearing away plants and shrubs from windows, decks, balconies, stairs and removing other potential hazards near the exterior of the home that might catch on fire, including mulch, pine straw, firewood or debris.
+This could include clearing away plants and shrubs from windows, decks, balconies and stairs as well as removing other potential hazards near the exterior of the home that might catch on fire, including mulch, pine straw, firewood or debris.

 Frequently asked questions

-Homeowners insurance companies are required to send out non-renewal notices before your policy term ends and explain why they are not renewing your coverage.
+Homeowners insurance companies are required to send out nonrenewal notices before your policy term ends and explain why they are not renewing your coverage.
 The actual timeframe in which this notice is required may differ depending on your state regulations.
-Also, depending on the reason for the non-renewal, you may be able resolve any concerns the insurer has in order to continue your coverage.
-If not, you can use the time between receiving the non-renewal notice and the termination date of your current policy to shop around for new home insurance coverage.
+Also, depending on the reason for the nonrenewal, you may be able to resolve any concerns the insurer has in order to continue your coverage.
+If not, you can use the time between receiving the nonrenewal notice and the termination date of your current policy to shop around for new home insurance coverage.